The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ![](/img/jobs/blm/af-effects.png "Astral Fire Effects")

-**<br />Umbral Ice** decreases the damage of fire-aspected spells, and casting ice-aspected spells replenish MP depending on current number of stacks.
+**<br>Umbral Ice** decreases the damage of fire-aspected spells, and casting ice-aspected spells replenish MP depending on current number of stacks.
 While in Umbral Ice, ice-aspected spells have no MP cost, and at three stacks of Umbral Ice fire-aspected spell cast times are reduced by half.

 ![](/img/jobs/blm/ui-effects.png "Umbral Ice Effects")

-**<br />Unaspected Spells** like **Foul**, **Xenoglossy**, **Paradox**, and **Scathe** do not count as fire-aspected or ice-aspected and so do not gain any damage bonus/penalty from either Astral Fire or Umbral Ice.
+**<br>Unaspected Spells** like **Foul**, **Xenoglossy**, **Paradox**, and **Scathe** do not count as fire-aspected or ice-aspected and so do not gain any damage bonus/penalty from either Astral Fire or Umbral Ice.

 **Enochian** provides a personal passive bonus to all damage dealt, and is active while in either Astral Fire or Umbral Ice.
 It also remains active while swapping between Astral Fire and Umbral ice (even via **Transpose**), and is only lost upon completely dropping Astral Fire or Umbral Ice.